WanjikuSharon/alx-low_level_programming/0x0A-argc_argv/README.md

 0x0A.
 C - Argc, argv

-Resources To be updated once I know how to attach documnets
+Resources To be updated once I know how to attach documnets or url

 Tasks
 - 1-args.c - A program that prints its name, followed by a new line